 How to Apply

 Summer: Rutgers- Social Welfare System in China: Processes and Challenges

 Beijing is the capital of the People’s Republic of China.
 It is the political, educational, and cultural center of China and the nation's most populous city with over 15 million residents and 4.5 million cars.
 The architecture reflects the city’s ever-changing persona.
 Due to rapid industrialization, enormous population (approximately 20 million), and continuous urban sprawl, the city is home to an increasing number of migrants from the Chinese countryside as well as ethnic minorities from other parts of East Asia.
 These circumstances make Beijing a fascinating environment to study the expanding demands of Chinese social welfare systems.

-The course will begin with an on-line pre-departure orientation and preliminary readings.
-The in-country instruction will be based at Renmin University of China in Beijing and at Nakai University in Tianjin.
-Students will stay in nearby hotels with classes in the morning and field visits in the afternoon to national and local social welfare departments and social work agencies.
+Students will be enrolled in Social Welfare Systems in China: Processes and Challenges, an intensive two-week course worth 3 credits.
+The course will begin with an online pre-departure orientation and preliminary readings.
+The in-country instruction will be based at Renmin University of China in Beijing.
+Students will take classes in the morning and participate in field visits in the afternoon to national and local social welfare departments and social work agencies.
 China social work educators, researchers, and practitioners will join the program for both didactic and field experiences.